-The first real test of mylate-night propeller design and analysis code
+The first real test of my late-night propeller design and analysis code

 It started as a single line of code in September 2025.

 Fast forward to today.
-On May 15th, 2026, have tested on a stand our first manufactured set of fixed-pitch convertible
+On May 15th, 2026, have tested on a stand our first manufactured set of fixed-pitch convertible propellers for a lift + cruise aircraft.

-In this convertible airplane project, with fixed-pitch propellers, we have to cheat physics at least twice: )
+They are real.
+Which I feel as a massive, unbelievable achievement for me - because in this convertible airplane project, with fixed-pitch propellers, we have to cheat physics at least twice:)

 To achieve this ambitious goal, my code handles:

-- Automated aerodynamic design and optimization: it starts with flight modes, geometric constraints, and engine specs.
-It
+• Automated aerodynamic design and optimization: it starts with flight modes, geometric constraints, and engine specs.
+It spits out optimal chord distribution, twist angles, and airfoil shapes.

-- ML + CASADi for airfoil optimization at three sections.
+• ML + CASADi for airfoil optimization at three sections.

-- BEST calculations (Blade Element Momentum Theory).
+• BEMT analysis core (Blade Element Momentum Theory).

-- Stress analysis: because a beautiful prop that explodes at max RPM sis just shrapnel waiting to happen.
+• Stress analysis: because a beautiful prop that explodes at max RPMs is just shrapnel waiting to happen.

-- Full visualization and export: graphs, specs, 3D models, and stress heatmaps.
+• Full visualization and export: graphs, specs, 3D models, and stress heatmaps.

 The "Compromise Propeller" Philosophy